sinhrks/daskperiment/docs/source/quickstart.rst

 The only difference is using `Experiment.persist` decorator.
 It makes `Experiment` instance to keep the decorated function's intermediate result.
 After definition, rebuilt the same workflow using the persisted function.

-Note that an intermediate result is saved as a pickle file named with its function name, function name must be unique in the experiment.
+Note that an intermediate result is saved as a pickle file named with its function name which must be unique in the experiment.

 .. code-block:: python